-About the Chancellor Kim A. Wilcox
+About Chancellor Kim A. Wilcox

 A first-generation college graduate, Wilcox attended Michigan State University, where he earned a Bachelor of Arts in audiology and speech sciences.
 He also holds master’s and doctoral degrees in speech and hearing science from Purdue University.
 His research focuses on speech acoustics, and he has directed teaching, research, and service projects funded by the National Science Foundation and the U.S. Department of Education.
 Prior to UCR, he served as provost at Michigan State, dean of the College of Liberal Arts and Sciences at the University of Kansas, and president and chief executive officer of the Kansas Board of Regents.